HH vs JBL Prediction: Who will win today’s Zim Afro T10 2023 match?

-Harare Hurricanes (HH) and Joburg Buffaloes (JBL) are set to lock horns in Match No. 10 of the Zim Afro T10 2023 on Monday, July 24.
+The Harare Hurricanes (HH) will square off against the Joburg Buffaloes (JBL) in the 20th match of the Zim Afro T10 on Thursday, July 27.
 The Harare Sports Club will host the encounter.

+HH have eight points from seven matches with a net run rate of -0.660.
+However, they can drop out of the top four if they lose their next match, with the Joburg Buffaloes and the Bulawayo Braves breathing down their neck.

-The Hurricanes, led by Eoin Morgan, are currently placed at the bottom of the table with two points and a net run rate of -1.987.
-However, they will be pretty high on confidence after beating the Durban Qalandars by five wickets in their previous match.
+The Harare Hurricanes will be high on confidence after beating the Durban Qalandars by 24 runs in their previous outing.
+After opting to bat first, the Hurricanes racked up 134/2 in 10 overs.

-After being put in to field first, the Hurricanes’ bowlers faltered as the Qalandars racked up a huge score of 126 for the loss of three wickets.
-Mohammad Nabi was stupendous with two wickets and gave away only nine runs off his two overs.

-Samit Patel also bowled well with figures of 2-0-17-1.
-The Hurricanes chased down the target with two balls to spare.
-After the Hurricanes lost two early wickets, Regis Chakabva and Irfan Pathan scored 44 not out and 37, respectively, to take their team past the finish line.
+Wicketkeeper-batter Robin Uthappa starred for them, scoring 53 off 23.
+Regis Chakabva also chipped in with 43 off 23.
+Chakabva and Uthappa put on 92 runs for the opening wicket off 6.2 overs.
+Later, the Hurricanes restricted the Durban Qalandars to 110/2 in 10 overs.
+Luke Jongwe picked up two wickets.

-The Buffaloes, on the other hand, are placed fifth in the table with two points and a net run rate of -0.937 thanks to wins in one out of three games.
-They will go into the game after losing to Cape Town Samp Army by seven wickets in their previous game.
-The Samp Army chased down a target of 97 with 14 balls to spare.
+The Joburg Buffaloes, on the other hand, are placed fourth in the table with six points and a net run rate of +0.254.
+A win in their next match might take them up to the top spot in the table, but a loss could knock them out of the competition.

+JB are on a two-match winning streak and last defeated the Cape Town Samp Army by nine wickets in their previous game.

-Zim Afro T10 2023, HH vs JBL Prediction: Can Buffaloes beat the Hurricanes?
+Zim Afro T10 2023, HH vs JBL Prediction: Can the Buffaloes beat the Hurricanes?

-The Hurricanes looked in better form in their previous game after beating the in-form Qalandars.
-They will go into the match against the Buffaloes as the favorites.
-The Buffaloes need to work on their batting to make a comeback in the championship.
+Both the Harare Hurricanes and the Joburg Buffaloes are standing in a precarious position for the time being.
+Both teams will be looking to badly push for a win to secure their spot in the playoffs.
+The team batting first may end up coming up trumps.

 Poll : Who will win the HH vs JBL match?